US STOCKS-Wall St tumbles on concerns over Italy's political turmoil

 By Medha Singh

-European financial markets saw a second day of heavy selling due to fear that repeat elections - which now seem inevitable in the euro zone’s third largest economy - may become a de facto referendum on Italian membership of the currency bloc.
+“Each time it happens people wonder is this the time the euro blows up?” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.

-On Monday, Italy’s president set the country on a path to fresh elections by appointing a former International Monetary Fund official as interim prime minister with the task of planning for snap polls and passing the next budget.
+“If you wind up blowing up the euro then what happens to trade and commerce in general.
+Everything screeches to a halt.”

-Prices of U.S. 10-year Treasury bonds, traditionally a safe haven for capital at times of global political stress, rose and yield fell to their lowest level since mid-April at 2.8767 percent.
+Yield on the benchmark U.S. 10-year Treasury notes yield fell to their lowest level since mid-April to 2.84 percent.

-That pushed down shares of major U.S. banks.
-Citigroup , JPMorgan and Goldman Sachs fell between 1.7 percent and 2.4 percent.
+The S&P 500 banking index fell 2.8 percent, on track for its worst one-day fall in over two months, led by losses in JPMorgan and Bank of America.
 Treasury yields can influence bank shares as higher lending rates tend to boost bank profits.

-“The kick-off to a shortened trading week is looking ugly as Italy’s political woes weigh heavily on the global markets,” noted Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
+“There’s been a bit of a pullback in yields and obviously with the contraction on the curve, there could be implications from a financial standpoint in terms of the banks’ businesses that are tied to interest rates,” said Ryan Larson, head of U.S. equity trading at RBC Global Asset Management in Chicago.

-“A crisis of confidence for the euro seems almost inevitable, which is fortifying the greenback and sending bond yields lower as the safety trade overrules.”
+The only gainers were shares of consumer staples, utilities, real estate companies.

-Shares of energy companies were led lower by a 1.4 percent drop in U.S. crude futures on expectations that Saudi Arabia and Russia could pump more crude to compensate for a potential supply shortfall.
+Shares of energy companies were led lower by a near 2 percent drop in U.S. crude futures on expectations that Saudi Arabia and Russia could pump more crude to compensate for a potential supply shortfall.

 Exxon Mobil fell 0.4 percent, while Chevron was down 0.3 percent.
 Halliburton slipped 1.2 percent.

-Declining issues outnumbered advancers for a 2.36-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.96-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.26-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.49-to-1 ratio on the Nasdaq.

-The S&P index recorded two new 52-week highs and three new lows, while the Nasdaq recorded 24 new highs and 19 new lows.
-(Reporting by Medha Singh in Bengaluru; Editing by Arun Koyyur)
+The S&P index recorded seven new 52-week highs and four new lows, while the Nasdaq recorded 68 new highs and 28 new lows.
+(Reporting by Medha Singh and additonal reporting by Sinead Carew in New York; Editing by Arun Koyyur)